richardtjornhammar/graphtastic/README.md

-import graphtastic.clustering as gl import graphtastic.fit as gf import graphtastic.convert as gc
+import graphtastic.clustering as gl import graphtastic.fit as gf import graphtastic.convert as gc import graphtastic.utility as gu import graphtastic.stats as gs
 ```
 Should work if the install was succesful